top of page

 • Good teamwork

-• Each round starts with 15 minutes to research and prep.
-Once the timer’s out, no more scrolling or Googling, it’s straight brainpower.
+• Each round starts with 15 minutes to research and prepare.
+Once time's up, no Googling information, it’s only you and your notes.
 Each speaker gets 4 minutes to talk.
-Go under or over, and judges dock you points, so keep it tight.
+If you go over or under 4 minutes, the judges deduct you points, so try to keep it around 3 1/2 to 4 minutes.

-• Judges peep everything: clear points, strong rebuttals that clap back, confidence, organization, eye contact, and not just reading off that paper.
-The more persuasive and respectful you are, the more points stack.
-Wanna see the full rubric
+• Judges look at everything: clear points, strong rebuttals, confidence, organization, eye contact, and not just reading off the paper.
+The more persuasive and respectful you are, the more points you receive.
+Do you want to see the full rubric

-• In WSC lingo, you don’t “lose,” you get lollipopped.
-Since 2015, they been sugarcoating the L so it’s about positivity and growth.
-It ain’t an L, it’s just candy where you learn, improve, and spin back harder.
+• In WSC, you don’t “lose,” you get lollipopped.
+Since 2015, they been trying to become more positive.
+It isn't a loss, it's candy where you learn and improve.

-• Judge checks your squad’s name tag letters and assigns sides.
+• Judge checks your team's name tag letters and assigns sides.
 Motion gets read.
 15 minutes research time starts.

 • 1st Affirmative Speaker (4 min) – lays out the motion, sets the tone, makes it clear

-• 1st Negative Speaker (4 min) – claps back, sets their own terms, keeps it real
+• 1st Negative Speaker (4 min) – argues back and sets their own terms

-• Affirmative gets 1 min to huddle and prep rebuttal.
+• Affirmative gets 1 min to prepare for rebuttals.

-• 2nd Affirmative Speaker (4 min) – drops rebuttals, builds the case stronger
+• 2nd Affirmative Speaker (4 min) – says rebuttals, builds the case stronger

-• 2nd Negative Speaker (4 min) – hits back at the aff squad, tries to flip their logic.
+• 2nd Negative Speaker (4 min) – hits back at the affirmative team, tries to flip their points.

 • Affirmative gets 1 min.

-• 3rd Affirmative Speaker (4 min) – heavy hitter.
-Breaks down the neg squad’s arguments, closes with power.
+• 3rd Affirmative Speaker (4 min) – breaks down the negative team's arguments, closes with power.

 • Negative gets 1 min.

-• 3rd Negative Speaker (4 min) – same drill, last word before judge locks it in.
+• 3rd Negative Speaker (4 min) – same thing, last word before judge finishes judging.

-• Judge has each squad give 1 min of feedback to the other side (what you liked, how to improve).
+• Judge asks each team give 1 min of feedback to the other side (what you liked, how to improve).

-• Judge calls the W, affirmative or negative.
-Squads move to their next room, map in hand.
+• Judge announces who won, affirmative or negative.
+Teams move to their next room, map in hand.

 Debate Map